ernestodeleon21/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
-I’m a PhD candidate in political communication at the Institute of Communication and Media Studies at the University of Bern, in Switzerland.
-Currently, I’m part of the research project “Reciprocal relations between populist radical-right attitudes and political information behavior” led by Prof Dr Silke Adam (supervisor) at the University of Bern, and Prof Dr Michaela Maier at the University of Koblenz-Landau.
+I’m a PhD candidate in political communication at the {{< staticref "https://www.ikmb.unibe.ch/" "newtab" >}}Institute of Communication and Media Studies{{< /staticref >}} at the University of Bern, in Switzerland.
+Currently, I’m part of the research project “Reciprocal relations between populist radical-right attitudes and political information behavior” led by {{< staticref "https://www.ikmb.unibe.ch/ueber_uns/personen/prof_dr_adam_silke/index_ger.html" "newtab" >}}Prof Dr Silke Adam{{< /staticref >}} (supervisor) at the University of Bern, and {{< staticref "https://www.uni-koblenz-landau.de/de/landau/fb8/ikms/kompsych/mmaier" "newtab" >}}Prof Dr Michaela Maier{{< /staticref >}} at the University of Koblenz-Landau.
 Originally from the Dominican Republic, I did my BA in International Relations at the ITESM in Mexico, and obtained my MSc in Political Science (research) at the University of Amsterdam.

 ## Research